 The deceased is an 80-year-old Chinese tourist from Hubei province.
 It is the first recorded death outside Asia.

-In a statement on February 17, China shared the information that the number of Covid-19 patients reached 44 thousand throughout the country.
+what happened in Covid-19 In a statement on February 17, China shared the information that the number of Covid-19 patients reached 44 thousand throughout the country.

 There have been 92 cases of human-to-human transmission outside of China, according to 92 independent laboratories in 12 countries.